 I chose joy and I know that I am better off because I did.

 More to Read:

 C.A.
-Gibbs is the mother to two amazing adult children, the oldest of whom is autistic, transgender/nonbinary and who lives with Borderline Personality Disorder.
+Gibbs is the mother of two amazing adult children, the oldest of whom is autistic, transgender/nonbinary, and who lives with Borderline Personality Disorder.
 Ms. Gibbs has written a memoir, The Picture Wall: One Woman’s Story of Being

 His,Her, Their Mother sharing the journey of being the mother to this non-conforming oldest child.